4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 Here are some quick ideas for turning the current culture around:

-• Emphasize peer recognition, so employees are also consistently acknowledged by their coworkers and aren’t waiting around for managers to notice them
+• Emphasize peer recognition, so employees are also consistently acknowledged by their coworkers and aren’t waiting around for managers to notice them.

-• Personally acknowledge their birthdays and work anniversaries
+• Personally acknowledge their birthdays and work anniversaries.

-• Write them a note thanking them for sticking with the company
+• Write them a note thanking them for sticking with the company.

-• Poll employees every two months to get their feedback and measure satisfaction
+• Poll employees every two months to get their feedback and measure satisfaction.

 Take a look at dozens more low-cost and free ways to recognize employees, boosting morale and engagement.

-Resenteeism is when quiet quitting grows teeth.
+Resenteeism is a combination of the words “resentment” and “absenteeism,” and it’s when quiet quitting grows teeth.
 These employees are as disengaged as the quiet quitters, but they’re openly unhappy about their situation.

 Here are some signs of resenteeism in the workplace: